Elizabeth Juneja, RN, BSN, CCRP

 What advice would you give to young women entering your industry?

 My advice to young women entering this field is simple: don’t give up.
-Research is increasingly welcoming to women, and the industry continues to create more opportunities for us.
-I find the environment to be quite balanced, and I believe that with persistence and dedication, women can thrive and make meaningful contributions in this field.
+The clinical research industry is becoming increasingly inclusive, with more opportunities emerging for women to grow and succeed.
+I have found the environment to be well-balanced and supportive.

 What are the biggest challenges or opportunities in your field right now?